Tobacco display regulations

 - a Customs and Excise officer

-Download guidance on the display and pricing of tobacco products in Jersey (size 170kb)
+Guidance on the display and pricing of tobacco products in Jersey

 Changes to the law

-If you are the proprietor or manager, you are responsible for making sure that your business complies with the new law.
+If you're the proprietor or manager, you're responsible for making sure that your business complies with the new law.
 The changes are:

 - tobacco products must be stored out of public sight except in the limited circumstances listed in the regulations and guidance